 Balms, creams, lotions, ointments & salves

-Highly-concentrated cannabis salves and balms are great options for healing wounds and small cuts, while creams, lotions and ointments are best for alleviating itchiness, dryness, burns, rashes and other inflammatory skin conditions.
+Highly-concentrated cannabis salves and balms are commonly used by consumers looking for aid in healing wounds and small cuts.
+Creams, lotions and ointments are more often applied to help alleviate itchiness, dryness, burns, rashes and other inflammatory skin conditions.

 Oils tend to be higher in potency and can include THC or just CBD.
-They’re most likely mixed with other beneficial herbs and essential oils that penetrate the skin for deeper healing.
-Oils are also more versatile because they can be ingested.
-It’s no secret that high doses of cannabis oil have been used to effectively treat epilepsy, kill cancer cells, heal ear infections and stop migraines.
+They’re often mixed with other beneficial herbs and essential oils that penetrate the skin for deeper healing.
+Cannabis oils are also more versatile because they can be ingested.

-Transdermal patches containing CBD and/or THC are highly popular among pain relief seekers, as they deliver cannabinoids straight into the bloodstream for faster and more effective healing.
-Because they adhere to the skin they can last longer than other topicals.
-You can even sleep with them on and can participate in just about any activity while wearing them, whereas weed creams, marijuana salves or cannabis lotions can rub off easily.
+Transdermal patches containing CBD and/or THC are highly popular among pain relief seekers, as they deliver cannabinoids straight into the bloodstream.
+Because they adhere to the skin and deliver cannabinoids over time, they can deliver longer-lasting effects than other topicals.
+Some users even sleep with them on to provide a steady dose of medication throughout the night.

-Patches typically offer a range cannabinoids with a split 1:1 ratio of CBD to THC, but you can choose patches based on your condition and the effects you wish to receive.
+Patches typically offer a range of cannabinoids, from pure CBD or THC to 1:1 ratios (to name a few), so you can choose the right patch based on your condition and the effects you wish to receive.

-Keep in mind, patches containing THC will produce a psychoactive effect that can be just as, if not more, potent than smoking, vaping or eating edibles since it’s absorbed more quickly; so CBD patches may be the best option if you need to function without those effects.
+Keep in mind, patches containing THC will produce a psychoactive effect that can be just as, if not more, potent than smoking, vaping or eating edibles.
+So if you are searching for relief without the psychoactive effects, you may wish to stick to cannabidiol ointments or CBD-only transdermal patches.